Advice to help you live your healthiest life, covering fitness, nutrition, mental health, self-care and much more.

 Here are five great activities to keep you fit this winter:

 Free outdoor skating is your ticket to fun and fitness this winter!
 Located on the Halifax North Common, the Emera Oval is a great option for skaters of all skill levels.
-Learn to skate sessions and skates and helmet rentals are free for everyone and public skate times are open every day (check their online schedule for more details!).
+Learn to skate sessions and skates and helmet rentals are free for everyone and public skate times are open every day.
 Stay safe while skating to avoid head and brain injuries with CSA approved multi-impact helmets that are both required to skate and doctor recommended.

 You can set your own pace from an outer-lane leisurely glide to a swift inner-lane speed skate.
 Families, couples, big groups and single skaters are all welcome to join the fun.
 Free events include radio skates with open air music and night skates.
 Hot refreshments are available next to the rink.